perone/feste/docs/source/design.rst

 * **Execution**: The execution is handled by the :mod:`feste.compute` and the :mod:`feste.scheduler` API.

-  .. note:: Right now we only support local multiprocessing but we are
+  .. note:: Right now we only support local multiprocessing, but we are
             working to support Dask distributed as well.

 Eager mode
 -------------------------------------------------------------------------------
-Feste also offers a **eager mode**, where tasks are executed immediately without building a graph and scheduling execution.
+Feste also offers an **eager mode**, where tasks are executed immediately without building a graph and scheduling execution.
 This is very useful especially for when you need to debug code.